kaorahi/lizgoban/README.md

 * Indicate inevitability of each move by its font size in suggested variations (KataGo only).
 * Improve loading of nested SGFs, e.g. [AlphaGo Games](https://deepmind.com/alphago-games-english), so that we can read them conveniently:
+  * Push the corresponding key (b, d, ...) for each branch (b, d, ... in dotted squares) to preview its sequence with comments.
-  * Click one of variations (dotted squares) to watch it in another trial board.
+  * Click one of branches (or hit Enter key in the above preview) to watch it in another trial board.
   * Click "x" mark at the right top of the board to close it and return to the main branch.
+* Implement side by side comparisons of the principal variation and the actual succeeding moves, etc.
+* Experimentally support [external control of LizGoban](https://github.com/kaorahi/lizgoban/issues/61) from another program.

 ### 0.5.*